achojs/acho/README.md

 You can provide the types and priorities.

+##### **{Object}** messages

+It provides a initial internal store state per each log level.
+This option is useful when you want to integrate the logger with the ouptut of a delayed function.

 ##### **{Function}** print

 Provides a function that determines how to print the messages.
 By default uses `.generateMessage` for generate the mesage that will be outputted.